-What should I do if I have suffered injury as a result of Fibroblast Treatment?
+What should I do if I have suffered injury as a result of Fibroblast gone wrong?

 Keep hold of any documentation you were given, such as consent or advice forms, aftercare booklets and any other booklets or pamphlets you were given by the beautician.
 Documents like consent forms, and aftercare guidance, can provide useful evidence as to the potential dangers of the treatment you have undertaken, and help MG Legal's personal injury solicitors work out exactly what went wrong.